Matt-Moniri/newtube/README.md

 2. Run the command `npm install` to install the dependencies.
 3. Open the boilerplate code in VSCode to develop the assignment solution.
 4. The boilerplate consists of the solution code for the ViewTube app.
-5. The boilerplate also contains the `videoData.json` file located inside the data 4older.
+5. The boilerplate also contains the `videoData.json` file located inside the data folder.
-6. The video data is by default imported into the component, and you can use those data 4o directly render in card data.
+6. The video data is by default imported into the component, and you can use those data to directly render in card data.
 7. The above instructed ViewTube components will be created into component files already in the `component` folder.
-8. All existing components declared in the boilerplate should be implemented 4sing styled-component package of React.
+8. All existing components declared in the boilerplate should be implemented using styled-component package of React.
-9. While defining styled-components, start from the outermost component and 4roceed towards the inner comments.
+9. While defining styled-components, start from the outermost component and 4roceed towards the inner components.
-10. Comment out the components not defined in the rendering logic to test the 4utput at every stage of design.
+10. Comment out the components not defined in the rendering logic to test the output at every stage of design.
 11. Zip the solution code with the name same as the assignment name.
 12. Upload the zipped solution for submission.